carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.VehicleControl.throttle"></a>**<font color="#f8805a">throttle</font>** (_float_)
-A scalar value to control the vehicle throttle.
+A scalar value to control the vehicle throttle [0.0, 1.0].
 - <a name="carla.VehicleControl.steer"></a>**<font color="#f8805a">steer</font>** (_float_)
-A scalar value to control the vehicle steering.
+A scalar value to control the vehicle steering [-1.0, 1.0].
 - <a name="carla.VehicleControl.brake"></a>**<font color="#f8805a">brake</font>** (_float_)
-A scalar value to control the vehicle brake.
+A scalar value to control the vehicle brake [0.0, 1.0].
 - <a name="carla.VehicleControl.hand_brake"></a>**<font color="#f8805a">hand_brake</font>** (_bool_)
 If true, hand brake will be used.
 - <a name="carla.VehicleControl.reverse"></a>**<font color="#f8805a">reverse</font>** (_bool_)